Paolettinic/MAPD/README.md

 ---
 NOTE: this repository uses LKH-3, compiled from soure for linux.
-In order to execute it from a windows machine download the executable from linux from [here]('http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3.exe')
+In order to execute it from a windows machine download the executable for linux from [here](http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3.exe)
 ## Instructions
 - Create a conda environment: